-It is believed that during throughout your pregnancy, sleeping on your left side is probably the best.
-It allows perfect passage of blood and nutrients to your baby.
-At the same time, this position also keeps you from feeling all the undesirable symptoms of pregnancy.
+It is believed that throughout your pregnancy, sleeping on your left side is probably the best.
+It allows the perfect passage of blood and nutrients to your baby (1).
+At the same time, this position also keeps you from feeling all the undesirable symptoms of pregnancy (2).

-- While sleeping on your front… well, that’s not exactly going to be possible now, is it!
+- While sleeping on your front… well, that’s not exactly going to be possible now, is it (2)!

 If you are not comfortable sleeping on your left side, it’s always better to start the habit while you are trying to conceive so as to avoid the uneasiness later.

-Apart from these issues, other “nightly” niggles may get in the way of a good sleep during third trimester, such as:
+Apart from these issues, other “nightly” niggles that may get in the way of restful sleep during the third trimester includes (5):

 - Leg cramps